All Episodes

 You can barely see him anymore.

-He's in a rear view mirror, and he's getting further and further away.
+He's in a rearview mirror, and he's getting further and further away.

 Doesn't seem to be any way he can reverse field.

-And amidst other stories on how it's tightening, that Trump is gaining ground, but then the accompanying stories are is there enough time?
+And then this poll shows up amidst other stories about how it's tightening, that Trump is gaining ground, but then the accompanying stories are, is there enough time?

 Then people say, well, wait till the debates rush.